Femdom Vision:

 III.
 Eroticism as Intelligence

 IV.
-Politics of Representation
+Representation and Identity

-V. Labour and Ethics
+V. Labour and Boundaries

 VI.
 Community and Legacy